 Sandra Youssef, Intern

 Sandra is an Egyptian American doctoral student.
-She was born and raised in Portsaid, Egypt and moved to New Jersey, USA in 2013 with her family.
-Sandra moved to California in 2021 to pursue her master's and doctoral degree in clinical psychology at California Northstate University.
-She is fluent in both Arabic and English with moderate Turkish and able to provide services in these languages.
+She was born and raised in Portsaid, Egypt, and moved to New Jersey, USA in 2013 with her family.
+Sandra moved to California in 2021 to pursue her master's and doctoral degrees in clinical psychology at California Northstate University.
+She is fluent in both Arabic and English with moderate Turkish and can provide services in these languages.
 Sandra believes that mental health is extremely important, not only can it affect our day-to-day lives, but it can also have an impact on our physical health.
 She hopes to be able to provide support and care to students and allow them to express themselves and grow.